Adhered Brick Veneer

 Use this 3 part SimpleSpecs master specification to specify thin brick units for use as adhered veneer.

 Whether you’re transforming an exterior facade or adding character to an interior space, our 3-part SimpleSpecs master specification is your definitive guide for specifying thin brick units as adhered veneer.
 Ideal for architects and builders, this specification ensures precision and aesthetic appeal in every application.

-Adhered brick veneer may be used in either exterior or interior locations.
-It is placed over a solid substrate such as concrete, masonry, or sheathing.
-The brick may be secured using metal lath and setting mortar or set in thinset mortar applied directly to the substrate.
-A weather barrier is typically placed behind the brick to prevent moisture infiltration into the interior of the structure.
+Adhered brick veneer, versatile and stylish, can be effectively used in both exterior and interior settings.
+It is expertly installed over solid substrates such as concrete, masonry, or sheathing, ensuring durability and longevity.
+The thin brick can be securely affixed using either traditional metal lath with setting mortar or modern thinset mortar applied directly onto the substrate.

 Incorporating a weather barrier behind the brick veneer is a critical step.
 This barrier plays a crucial role in preventing moisture infiltration, safeguarding the interior of your structure from potential water damage and ensuring the longevity of your installation.